-David Glatt, Section Chief of the North Dakota Department of Health, Environmental Health Section, on the Davis Permit Process:
+Terry O’Clair, Director of the Division of Air Quality, North Dakota Department of Health on the Davis Refinery Permit to Construct:

 Davis Refinery Permitting Overview

 Water Appropriation Permit to State Engineer – Draft Permit granted in July 2017; Final approval expected in early 2018

-- Permit to Construct (Air) – From ND Department of Health – Draft Permit Issued December 5th 2017.
-45-Day Public Comment Period concluded January 26th, 2018
+Permit to Construct (Air) – From ND Department of Health – Permit Issued June 13th 2018

 Industrial Storm Water Discharge Permit – to be submitted in late summer/early fall 2017

 Siting and Permitting

 The issue of siting of the Davis Refinery was resolved by the Billings County Board of Commissioners on July 6th, 2016 when they approved Meridian’s Rezoning and Conditional Use Permit application.
 Meridian’s application for Rezoning and for a Conditional Use Permit (“CUP”) was submitted to Billings County early in 2016, and the Billings County Zoning and Planning Board unanimously recommended that the CUP be granted.
 On July 6th, 2016, the full Billings County Board of Commissioners approved the Company’s CUP application by a unanimous vote.
 The community supports this location, and the logistics of crude supply and product sales support this location.
 As required under the CUP, Meridian is making it certain the Davis Refinery design meets all other permitting requirements, including those relating to obtaining the PTC as a Minor Source.

 Note that a major concern of officials from the local Theodore Roosevelt National Park (the “Park”) was that Davis would impinge on the Park view shed.
 Through both engineering line-of-sight analysis and a demonstration involving large kites precisely located by surveyors, Meridian proved that Davis will not be visible from the Park, even from the highest elevation within the Park – Buck Hill.
 Through the use of air coolers instead of cooling towers the potential for visual impact from cooling tower condensation has been substantially eliminated, and a large agricultural and natural buffer around the Refinery will limit its visual impact from local communities and highways.